The Open Event Website Generator App project has TWO components :

 The component that is generated from the web app is the event website.
 Several sample event sites using the sample from the open-event repo were generated, showcased on the main index page and added to this repo as a Github Pages site.
-You can have a look at showcase page on http://fossasia.github.io/open-event-webapp/ We also have a custom domain at http://sched.eventyay.com to which the former link is redirected.
+You can have a look at showcase pages on http://sched.eventyay.com.

-The webapp generator uses the following technologies :-
+The website generator uses the following technologies :-

 2. SASS - SASS to write optimized CSS.